Bathroom bill: Reception

 Proponents of bathroom bills argue that such legislation is necessary to maintain privacy, protect what they claim to be an innate sense of modesty held by most cisgender people, prevent voyeurism, assault, molestation, and rape, and retain psychological comfort.

 Critics of bathroom bills have argued that they place transgender people in danger without making cisgender people any safer and that they even make things more dangerous for gender non-conforming cisgender people.
 Many national health and anti-sexual assault organizations oppose bathroom bills, such as the American Medical Association, American Psychological Association, and the American Academy of Pediatrics.
 The UCLA's Williams Institute has tracked prevalence of crimes in bathrooms since the passage of various protections for the transgender population and has found that there has been no significant change in the number of crimes.
-Marcie Bianco, writing for Mic, pointed out that there is not a single documented case of a transgender person attacking a cisgender person in a public restroom, although there has been at least one isolated incident of voyeurism in a fitting room.
-The controversy has been labeled a moral panic by Pacific Standard, and Dan Savage went so far as to call it an "anti-trans blood libel".
+Marcie Bianco, writing for Mic in 2015, pointed out that there is not a single documented case of a transgender person attacking a cisgender person in a public restroom, although there has been one reported incident of voyeurism in a fitting room.
+Pacific Standard described the controversy as a moral panic and writer Dan Savage characterized it as an "anti-trans blood libel".

 According to the largest U.S. survey of transgender people ever undertaken, carried out by the National Center for Transgender Equality (NCTE) in 2015 with 27,715 respondents, 1% of respondents reported being sexually assaulted in a public restroom for being transgender.
 12% reported being verbally harassed in a public restroom, and another one percent reported being non-sexually physically assaulted for being transgender.
 9% reported being denied the right to use a public restroom consistent with their expressed gender.
 The NCTE acknowledges in its report that this survey was undertaken before any bathroom bills had been passed or were in the news.
-Multiple studies find that denying trans people to the bathroom that they identify with is associated with poor mental health, suicide, and suicide attempts.
+Studies, including those cited by health organizations, have found that denying transgender individuals access to bathrooms aligned with their gender identity is associated with adverse mental health outcomes, including increased risk of suicide.

 A 2018 study in the Journal of the American Academy of Psychiatry and the Law finds that "there is no current evidence that granting transgender individuals access to gender-corresponding restrooms results in an increase in sexual offenses".